axiomhq/mojo-hyperloglog/README.md

+#### NOTE: This is a learning project.
+Feel free to help out making it more robust and efficient.

 # Mojo-HyperLogLog

 A Mojo implementation of HyperLogLog - a probabilistic data structure for counting unique elements with minimal memory usage.